prerak142/frosty2024/README.md

 Sections to focus in "Configuring your ROS environment":

 - Sourcing of setup.bash file : ```source /opt/ros/humble/setup.bash```
-- for Docker you do not required to ssource the file The purpose of this command line is basically to tell your terminal the location of your workspace so that ROS can find its path.
+The purpose of this command line is basically to tell your terminal the location of your workspace so that ROS can find its path.
 If we unsource the setup.bash files then the Ubuntu will not be able to locate the packages of that workspace.
 - Its an advise to not panic if you don't grasp things in one go, try to go completely by this twice or thrice for more clarity and try to connect dots while reading the second or third time.